LAICEROO/AI_RAG_Streamlit/README.md

 # AI_RAG with streamlit
-A Streamlit-based application that allows users to chat with their PDF documents using advanced language models and semantic search.
+The AI RAG Assistant is a Streamlit-based application that allows users to interact with uploaded PDF documents through natural language queries.
+By leveraging embedding models and a question-answering model, the application retrieves context from the uploaded PDFs to provide accurate and context-aware answers.

 ## 🌟 Features